micmejia/bible-dump/NKJV/Numbers/Num 10.md

 And over the army of the tribe of the children of Gad _was_ Eliasaph the son of Deuel.

 ###### 21
 Then the Kohathites set out, carrying the holy things.
-(The tabernacle would be [^c]prepared for their arrival.)
+(The tabernacle would be prepared for their arrival.)

 ###### 22
 And the standard of the camp of the children of Ephraim set out according to their armies; over their army _was_ Elishama the son of Ammihud.